n1ghtmareeyes/n1ghtmareeyes/README.md

-the carrd in question ------> https://n1ghtmareeyes.carrd.co/
+the strawpage in question ------> https://gardengnostix.straw.page/